Almost uniform domains and Poincar\'e inequalities: Proof that ``fillable'' sets satisfy Poincar e inequalities

 and since $\mu(\Omega_{R} \cap B(x,\rho) \cap E) = 0$ holds whenever $\rho \in (0,\frac{1}{16}r)$, it follows that

 For future consistency of notation, put $x_{1,1} := x$ and $y_{1,1} := y$ and $x_{i,1} := y_{i,1} := y$ for $i \geq 2$.
 Also define $r_{i,1}=d(x_{i,1},y_{i,1})$, in which case

-Recall that $\Omega_{ R}$ is $(C_0, \Delta,p)$-max connected up to scale $R/2^4>r$.
-By applying Definition \ref{def:finemax} to $E$, Equation \eqref{eq:maxconnfillable} guarantees the existence of a $C_0$-quasi-geodesic $\gamma_1: [0,L_1] \to Y$, for some length\footnote{ Recall the convention that all rectifiable curves are assumed to be parametrized with respect to arc-length, unless otherwise specified, here by an asterisk. } $L_1 \in (0,C_0r)$, joining $x$ and $y$ in $\Omega_{ R}$, and so that
+Recall that $\Omega_{R}$ is $(C_0, \Delta,p)$-max connected at scale $R/2>r$.
+By applying Definition \ref{def:finemax} to $E$, Equation \eqref{eq:maxconnfillable} guarantees the existence of a $C_0$-quasi-geodesic $\gamma_1: [0,L_1] \to \Omega_R$, for some length\footnote{ Recall the convention that all rectifiable curves are assumed to be parametrized with respect to arc-length, unless otherwise specified.
+The only time below that we will need this we will indicate such curves by an asterisk. } $L_1 \in (0,C_0r)$, joining $x$ and $y$ in $\Omega_{R} \subset X$, and so that

 Consider the exit times